monarch-initiative/ontogpt/docs/functions.md

 If this value is not provided, the cache (named `cache.db`) will be written to a directory named `.litellm_cache` in your current working directory.

+Specifying an absolute path will work best here.

 ### skip-annotator

 Use the option `--skip-annotator` to skip one or more annotators (e.g. `--skip-annotator gilda`).